crate/crate/docs/config/cluster.rst

   ..
 NOTE::

-      Read-only blocks are not automatically removed from the indices if the disk space is freed and the threshold is undershot.
-To remove the block, execute ``ALTER TABLE ...
-SET ("blocks.read_only_allow_delete" = FALSE)`` for affected tables (see
+      :ref:`sql-create-table-blocks-read-only-allow-delete` setting is
-      :ref:`sql-create-table-blocks-read-only-allow-delete`).
+      automatically reset to ``FALSE`` for the tables if the disk space is freed and the threshold is undershot.

 ``cluster.routing.allocation.disk.watermark`` settings may be defined as percentages or bytes values.
 However, it is not possible to mix the value